rs-ipfs/rust-ipfs/README.md

 ## Maintainers

-Rust IPFS was originally authored by @dvc94ch and now actively maintained by @koivunej, and @aphelionz.
+Rust IPFS was originally authored by @dvc94ch and was maintained by @koivunej, and @aphelionz.
 Special thanks is given to [Protocol Labs](https://github.com/protocol) and [Equilibrium](https://github.com/eqlabs).

 ## Alternatives and other cool, related projects